jboyd8/milestone-project-3/README.md

 ## Credits
 ---
-* To my mentor, [Reuben Ferrante](https://github.com/arex18), for guding me through the process and offering assistance when neccesary to point me in the right direction.
+* To my mentor, [Reuben Ferrante](https://github.com/arex18), for guiding me through the process and offering assistance when necessary to point me in the right direction.
 * The Slack community.
 The help a student is able to receive from the other students is a really great tool to have.
 * [HTML Color Code](https://htmlcolorcodes.com/) - Used this website in order to obtain hex codes whilst styling my pages.
 * [Clip Art Mag](http://clipartmag.com/) - Used this free website to get the favicon for my website.
 * [W3C Validator](https://validator.w3.org/#validate_by_input) - A validator used to check my HTML and CSS structure and format periodically throughout the build.
 * [JSHint](https://jshint.com/) - Used to run JS code through as part of testing.
-* [Cacoo](https://app.cacoo.com/o/8g0cBCgjuA/recent) - Used to build wireframes.
+* [Adobe XD](https://app.cacoo.com/o/8g0cBCgjuA/recent) - Used to build wireframes.